 Impact of Materials and Components

 The price of double girder cranes is heavily affected by the materials used in their building.
 Excellent mechanical and electrical parts improve operational efficiency, while superior structural steel ensures durability and resistance to deformation.
-The whole cost includes safety measures, control panels, brakes, motors and hoisting units.
 Better components offer a higher return on investment by reducing maintenance frequency and downtime.
-The manufacturer’s commitment to performance and durability is shown in the choice of these materials and parts.

 Customization and Its Effect on Pricing